beetbox/beets/docs/reference/cli.rst

   option.
 If set, beets will just print a list of files that it would otherwise import.

+* If you already have a MusicBrainz ID that matches the items to be imported, you can instruct beets to restrict the search to that ID instead of searching for other candidates by using the ``--musicbrainzid MB_ID`` option.
+Multiple IDs can be specified by simply repeating the option several times.

 .. _rarfile: https://pypi.python.org/pypi/rarfile/2.2

 .. only:: html